 6 Natural & Effective Tips For a ‘Stalled’ Labor

-Labor is as unique as the mother who is in labor.
-Some mothers and babies labor quickly and efficiently and others take detours and can move slowly.
+Labor is as unique as the person who is in labor.
+Some labor quickly and efficiently and others take detours and can move slowly.
 When laboring in a hospital setting with an OB, it is common to receive regular vaginal exams every 2-4 hours.
-With these frequent vaginal exams, the laboring mother may find that her labor has fallen off the ideal and timely labor path.
+With these frequent vaginal exams, the laboring mother may find that her labor has fallen off the ideal and timely labor path, creating ‘stalled’ labor.

 Most providers expect women to make a notable cervical change every 2-6 hours.
 When labor does not follow the normal path, many providers will want to intervene and get labor back on the path.
 Before moving to a medical augmentation, there are six natural and effective tips that any mother can try to get her labor back on track or to keep labor on track if working with a provider who may be less patient.

 Move, walk, & change positions

 A moving mother is a moving baby!
 By getting up, walking, and changing positions a mother can encourage the baby to descend into the pelvis and line up in a way that works optimally for both of them.
 In early labor, it is ideal to find a balance between walking and stairs for helping the baby’s alignment and taking rest in preparation for when labor gets active.
 In active labor consider lunges, walking, stairs, hands, and knees, as well as resting on a birth ball to facilitate optimal alignment.
 Save squatting and laboring on the toilet for transition and pushing in order to conserve energy.

 Change the environment